const8ine/const8ine/README.md

 - 🌱 I’m currently learning Node.js
 - 👯 I’m looking to collaborate on your open source project
 - 💼 I’m currently working on Russian Railways ticket web app UI library on Angular.
-- 💼 Recently worked on Plaify — a social network oriented on gamers, publishers and game developers.
+- 💼 Recently worked on @plaify — a social network oriented on gamers, publishers and game developers.
 - 😍 I like `🧬 biology` and `🎛 UI/UX`
 - 💬 Message me on <a href="https://t.me/ConstantinePlaify" about="_blank">Telegram</a>